wp-plugins/recently-registered/readme.txt

 = Will this work on older versions of WordPress? =

 Probably, but I started writing this on v 2.7.1.
-Just at a glance, it should work on any 2.x WP at this point.
-That said, you should ALWAYS upgrade, folks!
+I won't be supporting anything less that the current version of WordPress and one major release back (so if we're on 3.0, then I support 3.0 and 2.9, but not 2.8, and so on).

 = Will this work if I have a special avatar plugin? =

 Yes, but it may not show the right avatars.
 I'd have to know more about those plugins and where they store data before I can answer that.

+= Does this work on MultiSite? =

+Yes, but don't bother to use it.
+No, really.
+MultiSite's SuperAdmin user tab pretty much takes care of this (though not the StopForumSpam check).
+I have no plans on making a StopForumSpam checker for MultiSite at this time.

 == Screenshots ==